-Attacks could reverse gains in Congo’s Ebola fight, says WHO
+Attacks could reverse gains in Congo’s Ebola fight, WHO says

-GENEVA (AP) — Attacks on Ebola treatment centers in eastern Congo threaten to reverse the gains being made against the current outbreak of the deadly virus, the director-general of the World Health Organization said Thursday as a fourth attack on a health center was reported.
+GENEVA (AP) — Attacks on Ebola treatment centers in eastern Congo threaten to reverse the gains being made against the current outbreak of the deadly virus, the World Health Organization’s director-general said Thursday as a fourth attack on a health center was reported.

-At least 584 people have died among the 927 confirmed and probable cases in this outbreak, making it the second most deadly in history, WHO said Thursday.
+Nearly 600 people have died from Ebola in the volatile region, making it the second most deadly in history.

-Tedros Adhanom Ghebreyesus, who has just returned from a visit to the affected areas in Congo, insisted that efforts to contain Ebola are succeeding and said that the WHO hopes the outbreak will brought to an end in the next six months.
+Tedros Adhanom Ghebreyesus, who has just returned from a visit to the affected areas in Congo, insisted that efforts to contain Ebola are succeeding.
+He said the WHO hopes the outbreak will be ended in the next six months.

-His optimistic assessment Thursday starkly contrasted to one offered last week by the head of Doctors Without Borders, which has had to pull out of two Ebola centers following attacks.
-Eastern Congo is home to a myriad of armed groups, and the Ebola epidemic has deepened the political and economic grievances of many in the area.
+His optimistic assessment starkly contrasted to one offered last week by the head of Doctors Without Borders, which pulled out of two Ebola centers following attacks.
+Eastern Congo is home to a myriad of armed groups, and the epidemic has deepened the political and economic grievances of many in the area.

 Most Read Local Stories